 To address this limitation, \cite{majumdar2005spatio} employed a Bayesian approach to detect various types of changepoints by incorporating spatial correlation.
 Additionally, \cite{xuan2007modeling} extended the PPM to account for the dependency structure in multivariate time series using sparse Gaussian graphical models.
 While these methods can handle spatial dependence among time series, they assume a common changepoint across all spatial locations, imposing a strong limitation on their application.
-Recently, a spatially varying changepoint model was proposed by \cite{berchuck2019spatially} to monitor glaucoma progression in visual field data, where multivariate conditional autoregressive priors are used to model the spatial dependencies in the changepoints and the mean parameters.
-However, their model assumes the data is temporally independent.
-Another related work is \cite{wang2023asynchronous}, who developed a spatially varying changepoint estimation method for functional time series observed over a spatial domain.
+Recently, a spatially-varying changepoint model was proposed by \cite{berchuck2019spatially} to monitor glaucoma progression in visual field data, where multivariate conditional autoregressive priors are used to model the spatial dependencies in the changepoints and the mean parameters.
+Their model assumed the data is temporally independent.
+Another related work is \cite{wang2023asynchronous}, who developed a spatially-varying changepoint estimation method for functional time series observed over a spatial domain.

-The changes in regional climate caused by Pinatubo eruption are expected to exhibit similarity at nearby locations due to spatial dependency.
-However, these changes are anticipated to occur at different times due to the diffusion of the injected aerosols across the globe.
-In particular, we expect that the time of the change will increase as the spatial distance from the event location increases, again due to the diffusion of aerosols.
-These unique characteristics of our data render existing methods inadequate for our application.
-Consequently, we propose a novel space-time changepoint detection method that can identify when, where, and to what extent climate impacts have occurred following the 1991 eruption of Mt.
+The changes in regional climate caused by the Pinatubo eruption or a general SAI event are expected to exhibit similarity at nearby locations due to spatial dependency.
+However, these changes are anticipated to occur at different times due to the diffusion of the injected aerosols across the globe and the atmospheric circulation.
+For particular variables such as the global aerosol optical depth (AOD) that measures the extinction of the solar beam by dust and haze, we expect that the time of the change will increase as the spatial distance from the event location increases, again due to the diffusion of aerosols.
+These unique characteristics of our problem render existing methods inadequate for our application.
+We, therefore, propose a novel space-time changepoint detection method that can identify when, where, and to what extent climate impacts have occurred following the 1991 eruption of Mt.
 Pinatubo while respecting the particular features of the SAI event.
-Our approach departs from conventional methods by modeling changepoints as a spatial process, where the expected value increases with the spatial distance from the event origin.
-By considering the spatial correlation of the data and the expected diffusion of the observed impact from the event location, our method is expected to be more effective in capturing the spatial patterns of climate impacts associated with the SAI events.
-Since our focus is soley on tracing the impact of the Mt.
-Pinatubo eruption, we examine at most one change after the eruption.